Vinelab/bowler/README.md

 # Bowler
-A Laravel package that implements the AMQP protocol using the [Rabbitmq Server](https://www.rabbitmq.com) easily and efficiently.
-Built on top of the [php-amqplib](https://github.com/php-amqplib/php-amqplib/tree/master/PhpAmqpLib), with the aim of providing a simple abstraction layer to work with.
+A Laravel package that implements the AMQP protocol using the *[Rabbitmq Server](https://www.rabbitmq.com)* easily and efficiently.
+Built on top of the *[php-amqplib](https://github.com/php-amqplib/php-amqplib/tree/master/PhpAmqpLib)*, with the aim of providing a simple abstraction layer to work with.

 Bowler allows you to: